How to get your guest to remove their shoes without confrontation?

 Bestseller No. 3

-• Individually Wrapped: each pair of hotel spa slippers has a separate transparent packaging bag to...
+• Individually wrapped: each disposable slipper has a separate transparent packaging bag, packaging is...

 Bestseller No. 5

-OSTADARRA 6 Pairs Spa Slippers, Non Slip Disposable Slippers For Guest, Washable Reusable, Which Can...
+OSTADARRA 6 Pairs Spa Slippers, Non Slip Disposable For Guest, Washable Reusable, Which Can Be Used...

 • 🔶 Slippers are an ideal choice for family members, family guests or traveling.
 Sandals are...